 Vegetarian sandwiches often feel like an afterthought.
-Scanning a restaurant menu, the veggie option is usually the last on the list and it can seem like a stack of leftover condiments.
+Scanning a restaurant menu, the veggie option is usually the last on the list and it can often seem like a stack of leftover condiments.
 But when Bon Appetit’s most recent issue featured an array of delicious looking sandwiches, I took matters into my own hands.
 I spotted the Green Goddess Tuna Salad sandwich that was begging for a vegetarian make-over.
 This sandwich can also be made vegan if that’s more your style.

 As an added bonus, you can whip up this chickpea salad in advance and then smear it over a few slices of bread when you’re ready for lunch.
 To sneak in a few extra vegetables, I like adding shredded carrots but if you don’t have any, don’t fret.
 You could also add a handful of spinach or some alfalfa sprouts if you’re feeling fancy.
 For the bread, just about any kind will do but I love a hearty whole grain bread.
 Bonus points if you toast it first so it’s a little bit crispy.